ingtommi/ingtommi/README.md

 What I love doing:

 * 💻 Everything related to information technology
-* 📝 Learning new things and acquire skill
+* 📝 Learning new things and acquire skills
 * ⚽ Football and many other sports
 * ✈️ Travels